 Similar effects occur in everyday decision making.
 For example, the typical New York taxi driver chooses how long to work each day based on a personal target for daily earnings.
 Failing to achieve the target is perceived as a loss.
 Thus, on slow days the driver works more hours in order to achieve the target and avoid the loss.
 On busy days the driver hits the target more quickly and quits early.
 However, it would be more efficient to work longer hours on fast days and knock off early on slow days.
 The driver would end up with more income and fewer hours worked.

+Framing bias impacts funding choices in well-recognized ways as well.
 Project proponents intuitively understand the advantage of focusing attention on upside potential rather than down-side risk.
 It sounds more positive to say that a new product launch has a "1-in-5 chance of succeeding" compared to the mathematically equivalent statement that it has a "80% chance of failing."
-If people are rational, they should make the same choice in every situation in which the outcomes and their probabilities are identical.
+If people are rational, they should make the same choice in every situation in which the important factors, outcomes, and outcome probabilities are identical.
 It shouldn't matter whether those outcomes are described as "gains" or "losses" or as "successes" or "failures."
 But, the words establish different frames, and decisions may differ because of it.

 Another example, described by Hammond, Keeney and Raiffa , involves automobile insurance laws voted on in New Jersey and Pennsylvania.
 Each state gave voters a new option: By accepting a limited right to sue they could lower their insurance premiums.
 New Jersey framed the initiative by automatically giving drivers the limited right to sue unless they specified otherwise.
 Pennsylvania framed it by giving drivers the full right to sue unless they specified otherwise.
 Both measures passed, and in both cases large majorities of drivers defaulted to the status quo.
 But, because of the way Pennsylvania framed the choice, drivers in that state failed to gain about $200 million in expected insurance savings.